-Wrongful Death Attorney in Pittsburgh, PA
+Wrongful Death Lawyer Pittsburgh, PA

 Losing a loved one is one of the most difficult experiences you will ever go through.
 When you learn that your spouse, child or parent’s death was caused by someone else’s negligence – and could have been prevented – it can be devastating.
 At Matzus Law LLC, we understand that you need answers and closure.
 Our Pittsburgh wrongful death lawyer can thoroughly investigate the accident and find out who is at fault.
 We are dedicated to helping families get answers to provide some measure of closure and seek justice for their loved ones.
 Whether your loved one passed away due to injuries from a car or tractor trailer accident, medical malpractice or a defective product, we are here to help you.